|Award:||BA (Hons) in Social Sciences|

-Our BA (Hons) Sociology and English Language with foundation entry degree course is designed for students who want to study Sociology and English Language, but don’t have the necessary formal qualifications to start the Honours degree programme just yet.
+Our BA (Hons) Sociology and English Language with foundation entry degree course is designed for students who want to study Sociology and English Language, but don’t have the necessary level 3 qualifications to start the Honours degree programme just yet.

 This Sociology and English Language BA (Hons) course enables you to study both Sociology and English Language equally at the same level.
 Don't worry, studying joint honours doesn't mean more work.
 You'll study the same number of credits as a single honours student, but just take fewer modules in each of the subjects.
 There are lots of reasons why students choose a joint honours qualification.
 Just some include: that you have two subject areas of interest, that you want to explore something new alongside a core subject area or that you want to keep your career options open to a range of professions.